 Duffy suggests that women are brought up to nurture, transforming into teachers that carry the legacy of the past.
-The ‘safe vessels’ which will continue the passing on of knowledge seems like an important role.
+The ‘safe vessels’ which will continue the passing on of knowledge seem like an important role.
 Yet, the attached ‘sensible’ seems boring and tasteless.
 Duffy could be suggesting that this form of learning numbs both teacher and student equally.

 The sterile asyndetic list, ‘numerals, Greek alphabets, French verbs’ is contrasted against the enjambment of Miss Dunn’s dream.
 She dreams of ‘freezing white terrain/where slowly moving elephants were made of ice’.
 The spectral beauty of the scene directly rallies against the sterility of learning, Duffy commenting on the fantastic nature of the imagination.
 Duffy dislikes the rote memorization method of schooling, perhaps instead wanting to focus on feeling the imagination of youth.
-This echoing dream is picked up by ‘Miss Batt’ who ‘dreamed of Miss Fife.’, her importance solidified through the dream.
+This echoing dream is picked up by ‘Miss Batt’ who ‘dreamed of Miss Fife.’, her importance is solidified through the dream.